 Mechanical Engineering Faculty Position

-Responsibilities: The University of Mount Union seeks an educator-scholar in the area of mechanical systems and design.
-Primary responsibilities will consist of teaching and curriculum development in mechanical systems, including areas such as vibrations, controls, dynamics and kinematics, design of machine elements, and capstone senior design.
-An ability to teach a variety of courses and labs across the mechanical engineering curriculum is a plus.
-Additional responsibilities include advising students, program evaluation and assessment, scholarly activity and involvement in faculty governance.
+Responsibilities: The University of Mount Union Department of Engineering seeks a mechanical engineering tenure-track faculty member with primary responsibilities consisting of teaching and curriculum development in the thermal/fluid systems, including areas such as thermodynamics, fluid mechanics, heat transfer, energy systems, and computational fluid dynamics (CFD).
+An ability to teach a variety of courses across the mechanical engineering curriculum is a plus.
+Additional responsibilities include advising students, program assessment, scholarly activity and university service.

-Qualifications: The successful candidate should hold a Ph.D. in mechanical engineering or a closely related field and have demonstrated a strong commitment to excellence in undergraduate engineering education.
-A bachelor’s degree in mechanical engineering, industrial experience, competence with computational tools, and experience with laboratory development are highly desirable.
+Qualifications: The successful candidate must hold a Ph.D. in mechanical engineering or a closely related field and have demonstrated a strong commitment to excellence in undergraduate engineering education.
+A bachelor’s degree in mechanical engineering is required.
+Industrial experience, knowledge of CFD software such as FLUENT, competence with computational tools like MATLAB, and experience with laboratory development is highly desirable.
 Candidates must have a commitment to teaching in a liberal arts setting.

 Compensation: Competitive, based on qualifications.
 Fringe benefits include a 10% contribution by the University to TIAA/CREF after one year of service; contribution by the University toward hospitalization, major medical, disability, and group life insurance; tuition exchange for qualified dependents.